+Service Type:

+Statutory Service

 Service:

 Personal Care

 Alternate Service Title (if any):

 Attendant Care

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 08 Home-Based Services 08030 personal care

 Category 2: Sub-Category 2:

-08 Home-Based Services 08050 homemaker

 Category 3: Sub-Category 3:

-08 Home-Based Services 08060 chore

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Extensive hands-on assistance for at least two of the seven key activities of daily living (ADL) (i. e., bathing, dressing, eating, toileting, hygiene, mobility and transferring).
 This service is for waiver members unable to perform these tasks independently due to a medical condition identified and documented on a validated assessment.
 The need for assistance with ADLs relates directly to the member's physical and functional condition.
-The service, when medically necessary, is provided in the home.
+The service must be medically necessary.